Kidnap saga puts spotlight on Cleveland's Puerto Rican community

 The first Puerto Rican families arrived in Cleveland seeking work at factories for companies such as Republic Steel and automakers Chevrolet and Ford whose plants helped transform Cleveland into the sixth-largest city in the United States at the time.

 "The city was teeming," Feliciano said.
-Some Puerto Rican workers were even recruited because of a labor shortage.
+Some Puerto Rican workers were even recruited because of a labour shortage.

 Over the past several decades, as its manufacturing industry dwindled, Cleveland has seen a dramatic decline in its population from 1 million people to less than 400,000 today.